Recursive Drift

 ii) Do ideas recur across iterations, solidifying as “core thoughts”?

-iii) Does the drift create a meta-structure that becomes self-reinforcing?
+iii) Does the drift create a meta-logic structure that becomes self-reinforcing?

-If these phenomena emerge, Recursive Drift ceases to be purely random.
-Instead, it transitions into a self-sustaining conceptual framework and/or an artificial epistemology.
-Though importantly, it should be noted that it may transform into a state of randomness at any moment – such is the state of productive instability.
+If these phenomena emerge, Recursive Drift is at play and the behaviour ceases to be purely random.
+Instead, it transitions into artificial epistemology.
+Though importantly, it should be noted that it may transform into a state of randomness at any moment; such is the state of productive instability.

 GPT Fine-Tuning as a Macro-Level Recursive Process

-I suspect that, just like Recursive Drift selects for ideas over multiple reflections, OpenAI’s Reinforcement Learning from Human Feedback (RLHF) selects for behavioural refinements over many user interactions.
-Instead of Recursive Drift occurring within a single GPT instance, the activity of fine-tuning becomes a functional selection pressure on a global scale—reinforcing desired responses and phasing out less useful ones.
-OpenAI’s fine-tuning and RLHF process is, in many ways, a large-scale version of Recursive Drift.
+I suspect that Drift, insofar as it selects for ideas over multiple reflections, is very similar to Reinforcement Learning from Human Feedback (RLHF) insofar as it selects for behavioural refinements over many user interactions.
+The activity of fine-tuning becomes a functional selection pressure on a global scale; reinforcing desired responses and phasing out less useful ones.
+The fine-tuning and RLHF process is, in many ways, a large-scale version of Recursive Drift

 _________________________________________________________